Table of content

-The startup journey was never an easy one and it’s an open secret that 75% eventually failed.
-One of the main reasons that these startups failed is creating a product, or an app, that never resonates with the market.
+The startup journey was never an easy one.It is hardly a secret that 75% of startups eventually failed.
+One of the main reasons for these failures is creating a product, or an app, that never resonates with the market.

-So, if you’re going to launch an MVP with a high success rate, you’ll want to plan it out with the lean canvas.
+So, if you’re going to launch an MVP with a high success rate, you’ll want to plan it out with the Lean Canvas business model.

-At the early stage of startups, ideation and testing are pivotal for success.
-The lean canvas is an innovative effort by Ash Maurya, where he repurposed the conventional business model canvas to suit startups’ needs.
+The Lean Canvas definition was first coined by Ash Maurya, where he repurposed the conventional business model canvas to suit startups’ needs.

-The lean canvas allows a problem-solution strategy to be easily described on paper.
+The Lean Canvas business model allows a problem-solution strategy to be easily described on paper.
 It helps to put ideas into perspective and serve as a guide for startups to validate their hypotheses.
-The lean canvas’s ultimate goal is to help startup founders avoid costly failure, where they built products with no takers.
+The Lean Canvas’s ultimate goal is to help startup founders avoid costly failure, where they built products with no takers.

-Besides that, using the lean canvas also allows you to explore how your competitors are solving existing problems.
+Besides that, using the Lean Canvas business model also allows you to explore how your competitors are solving existing problems.
 It helps you to offer a better solution, which stands out from the crowd.